HigherOrderCO/HVM/README.md

 ![](bench/_results_/ListFold.png)

 In this micro benchmark, we just build a huge list of numbers, and fold over it to sum them.
-Since lists are sequential, and since there are no higher- order lambdas, HVM doesn't have any technical advantage over GHC.
+Since lists are sequential, and since there are no higher-order lambdas, HVM doesn't have any technical advantage over GHC.
 As such, both runtimes perform very similarly.

 Tree Sum (Parallel)